 Global cybersecurity spending will hit $522 billion in 2026 amid accelerating threats, but defenses lag as AI supercharges attacks while aiding detection.
 Attacks grow faster and more uneven, widening gaps between large firms (91% adapting geopolitically) and SMEs.

 Spending and Adoption: Organizations boost budgets 90% for AI tools like phishing detection (52% use) and anomaly response (46%), doubling AI security assessments to 64% from 2025.
-Yet, quantum (37% see impact soon) and space/undersea infra remain underprotected.
+Yet, quantum (37% see impact soon) and space/undersea infra remain under protected.

-Evolving Threats: Ransomware evolves to extortion (10% rise), vuln exploits up 34% (edge/VPN x8), third-party breaches at 30%; geopolitics drives 64% strategy shifts.
+Evolving Threats: Ransomware evolves to extortion (10% rise), exploits up 34% (edge/VPN x8), third-party breaches at 30%; geopolitics drives 64% strategy shifts.
 WEF flags AI vulnerabilities as fastest-growing risk (87%).

 Strategic Shifts: Emphasis on zero-trust, risk-first models, attack-path mapping, and cyber insurance as financing; collaboration key despite sovereignty issues.
 For DoD, CMMC tools like CyberGap ensure compliance amid these pressures.